MSLNZ/msl-io/docs/writers.rst

 Create a New Writer
 +++++++++++++++++++
-When adding a new MSL Writer class to the repository_ the following steps should be performed.
+When adding a new :class:`~msl.io.base_io.Writer` class to the repository_ the following steps should be performed.
 Please follow the :ref:`style guide <style guide>`.

 1. Create a fork_ of the repository_.
 2. Create a new :class:`~msl.io.base_io.Writer` by following this template and save it to